 Avoids the need to resort to judicial proceedings (at least at first).

 Handling SEA/SH issues: Although the risk from project activities and in Georgian context is low, the first responders will be trained on how to handle disclosures of SEA/SH cases.
 SEA/SH could be associated with or exacerbated by the epidemic.
 Health workers who are part of the outbreak response will be trained with the basic skills to respond to possible disclosures of SEA/SH cases, or recognition of suspicious cases to ensure basic immediate assistance to potential victim, in a compassionate and non-judgmental manner and to know to whom they can make referrals for further care or bring in to treatment centers to provide care on the spot.
 SEA/SH referral pathway will be established and updated in line with healthcare structures of the country.
 Psychosocial support will be available for women and girls who may be affected by the outbreak and are also SEA/SH survivors.
 The GRM that will be in place for the project will also be used for addressing SEA/SH-related issues and will have in place mechanisms for confidential reporting with safe and ethical documenting of SEA/SH complaints.
 Further, the GRM will also have in place processes to immediately notify both the MoILHSA and the World Bank of any SEA/SH complaints, with the consent of the survivor.
 The project will also educate the public that the GRM can be utilized to raise concerns or complaints regarding the conduct of armed forces / uniformed personnel, especially with regard to SEA/SH issues.
-Thus, the existing GRM will also be strengthened with procedures to handle allegations of SEA/SH violations.
+Currently, the existing GRM is being strengthened with procedures to handle allegations of SEA/SH violations.

 5.1 Description of GRM

-The GRM is designed and will be maintained by the PIU within MoILHSA and information and awareness raising disseminated via all other agencies involved in project implementation activities, such as SSA, SESA and local authorities.
+The GRM is designed and is maintained by the PIU within MoILHSA and information and awareness raising disseminated via all other agencies involved in project implementation activities, such as SSA, SESA and local authorities.
 The GRM developed within the Project will not replace the existing grievance procedures within the Ministry.
-However, the GRM will incorporate all existing procedures, and will provide additional mechanisms and an organized channel for reviewing and resolving the grievances in a timely manner.
+However, the GRM incorporated all existing procedures, and will provide additional mechanisms and an organized channel for reviewing and resolving the grievances in a timely manner.